fergusmk/fergus-mk/index.md

 published: true
 ---

 Hi!
-I'm Fergus, and I like trains!
+I'm Fergus, and I like trains and cars!

 I also like listening to mellow ukulele sounds and taking long walks on the beach 🏖.